supervisely-ecosystem/export-to-coco/README.md

 - Supports **instances.json** from **COCO** format
 - Сonverts **Supervisely** polygons, rectangles, bitmaps to **COCO** polygons and bboxes.
+- Allow to export **captions** in COCO format

+  👉 To exprot captions you need to create `caption` tag to the project (with `any_string` value type) and assign it to images with caption values.
 - ⚠️ Сonverts annotations without preserving holes.

   👉 To preserve holes in polygons or export polylines it's best to use [Export to COCO mask](https://ecosystem.supervise.ly/apps/export-to-coco-mask)